 - Allow command staff, administration and mutual aid agency personnel to view the map for greater situational awareness.

 The ability for the telecommunicator to assess and respond effectively to an incident is about gathering data to make fast, accurate decisions.
 But too often telecommunicators must piece together the information they need from multiple sources on different systems to identify the caller’s location and details about the incident.

 Access to data beyond the caller’s location, in real time from one map, gives telecommunicators new insight into an incident so they can better verify, understand and quantify what’s happening at the scene.
 The outcome is a faster, more informed response for the caller and first responders.

-Join us on March 30th for our NENA webinar as we explore how the CommandCentral Aware for 9-1-1 map can help make the telecommunicator’s job easier and equip them with better intelligence to protect citizens and first responders.
-Joining us will be JC Meyer, ENP, Manager, Network and Security, Department of Public Safety, Lee County, FL, along with Jeff Freeland, ENP, Mapping Product Manager, Motorola Solutions and Facilitator Martin Doyle, Motorola Solutions Industry Team.
+Check out our March 30th NENA webinar as we explore how the CommandCentral Aware for 9-1-1 map can help make the telecommunicator’s job easier and equip them with better intelligence to protect citizens and first responders.
+The webinar features JC Meyer, ENP, Manager, Network and Security, Department of Public Safety, Lee County, FL, along with Jeff Freeland, ENP, Mapping Product Manager, Motorola Solutions and Facilitator Martin Doyle, Motorola Solutions Industry Team.